-Part of OpenOffice which is a cross platform multilingual Java based office suite that’s designed as a free replacement for Microsoft Office.
-Writer is the word processing component and allows you to open and edit Word documents (including .docx), export to PDF and even use it as a WYSIWYG editor for creating web pages.
+Writer is part of OpenOffice, a cross platform multilingual Java-based office suite that’s designed as a free replacement for Microsoft Office.
+Writer is the word processing component, letting you open and edit Word documents (including .docx), export to PDF, and use it as a WYSIWYG editor for creating web pages.
 Some prefer to install NeoOffice which has taken OpenOffice and customised the interface for Mac.

-Designed specifically for Macs, Bean is based on Cocoa so it looks great.
-Bean can also open and save in Word format but note that it can’t handle footnotes, images or pre-defined styles and is only partially compatible with Word’s file formats.
-In addition, it doesn’t work with .docx, hyperlinks are imported as text and exporting of tables doesn’t work well.
-However, in terms of speed and interface, Bean is excellent.
+Designed specifically for Macs, Bean is based on Cocoa, so it looks great.
+Bean can also open and save in Word format but note that it can’t handle footnotes, images or pre-defined styles, and is only partially compatible with Word’s file formats.
+In addition, it doesn’t work with .docx, hyperlinks are imported as text, and exporting tables doesn’t work well.
+In terms of speed, however, Bean is excellent.

 Google’s online office suite is handy replacement for opening and saving Word documents.
 All you need is a Google account to get started.
 Google Drive features a clean interface, autosave feature, spell check and it can save your documents either to your account, publish it as a web page or automatically e-mail it as a Word document.
 You can even invite others to collaborate with you on a document.